chanzuckerberg/ChemDisGene/README.md

 This data is being released under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

-The abstracts in the dataset were selected from those available from [PubMed&reg; / Medline&reg;](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
+The abstracts in the dataset were selected from those available from [PubMed&reg; / Medline&reg;](https://www.nlm.nih.gov/databases/download/pubmed_medline.html) during February 2021.
 Users are referred to that source for the most current and accurate version of the text for the corresponding papers.

 Entity mentions were obtained using [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/), and the relationships are based on the [Comparative Toxicogenomics Database](http://ctdbase.org).